ChristophWurst/twofactor_duo/README.md

 ##Notes

+**Important:** Please disable the "*Notifications*" plugin if enabled.
+This plugin has been found to refresh the two-factor related pages, making it extremely difficult/impossible to complete the 2FA process.

 I have included an "AKEY" in the duo.conf.example file.
 The "AKEY" is an application-specific secret string.
 Feel free to generate your own "AKEY" by executing the following Python code:

     import os, hashlib